 If the child is 14 or older she/he must agree to having you named as a parent.

-- is recognized as a parent for a sufficiently significant period of time
+- Is recognized as a parent for a sufficiently significant period of time (over a minimum period of 24 months, unless exceptional circumstances arise.

 E.g. If the father’s name is not on the birth certificate but he has uninterrupted possession of status, he could establish filiation.

-- being within 300 days of the dissolution or annulment of the marriage or civil union.
+- If the child is born within 300 days of the dissolution or annulment of the marriage or civil union, or the end of your de facto union with the parent who gave birth.

-!
 This acknowledgement does not create obligations for the child, only for the parent.
 If prior to the declaration the parent would like to also be included in the birth certificate they will have to present this request in court.
+This acknowledgement cannot contradict a filiation already established by a birth certificate.

 Adoption confers on the adopted person a filiation which replaces his or her original filiation.
-The adopted person ceases to belong to his or her original family, subject to any impediments to marriage or a civil union.
+The adopted person ceases to belong to his or her original family, subject to any limits of the marriage or the civil union.

 For more information, please see http://www.educaloi.qc.ca/en/capsules/adopting-child-quebec.